 Fredonia is a somewhat small village located in the state of New York.
-With a population of 10,705 people and four constituent neighborhoods, Fredonia is the 167th largest community in New York.
-Much of the housing stock in Fredonia was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 10,501 people and four constituent neighborhoods, Fredonia is the 167th largest community in New York.
+Fredonia has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Fredonia is a decidedly white-collar village, with fully 85.64% of the workforce employed in white-collar jobs, well above the national average.
+Fredonia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fredonia is a village of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Fredonia who work in teaching (13.59%), sales jobs (12.69%), and office and administrative support (11.81%).
+There are especially a lot of people living in Fredonia who work in teaching (13.40%), management occupations (11.68%), and office and administrative support (10.68%).

 The most common language spoken in Fredonia is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Polish and Spanish.